comp0160/comp0160.github.io/lab8.md

 * Give your project a name and optionally a location.
 * We recommend unchecking the **Connect to Unity Cloud** option.

-Download [lab8.zip](unity/lab8.zip) and unzip it.
-Locate the `lab8.unitypackage` file inside the resulting folder.
+Download [lab8.unitypackage](unity/lab8.unitypackage) and put it somewhere convenient.

-Back in Unity, select **Assets → Import Package → Custom Package...** from the main menu.
+In Unity, select **Assets → Import Package → Custom Package...** from the main menu.
 Choose `lab8.unitypackage` and click **Open**.
 In the resulting import options dialog, click **Import**.